seeekr/crudl/README.md

 When a user request a new page (or more results) the list view generate a new request to the connector layer.
 This request has an attribute `page` and its value is one of `allPages` (numbered pagination) or the value of `next` (continuous pagination).

+> If the `listView.paginationComponent` function is defined, then the value of the `pagination` attribute is passed to > this function, which in turn must return a react component.
+See [Pagination.jsx](src/components/Pagination.jsx) for the details.

 ## Change View
 ```js
 {